Making Auto-Properties Get-Only

 The reverse functionality is also available.
 If you decide to change the value of a get-only property later in your code (which leads to a compiler error), ReSharper detects the error and suggests fixing it by adding the setter for the property:

 Another option to make auto-properties get-only in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 To remove setters from auto-properties that only have read access

-- Create a new profile as described in the Code Cleanup section.
-In the Selected profile settings section for the new profile, tick the Make auto-property get-only, if possible check box.
+Create a new profile as described in the To create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Make auto-property get-only, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.